 God has a lot to say on the subject of words.
 The writer of Proverbs cautions his readers:“The tongue has the power of life and death.”
 1st Corinthians thirteen teaches that one significant aspect of loving others well is avoiding the use of rude or boastful words.
 In Matthew 12:36 Jesus warns of looming judgment for those who habitually speak without carefully considering the impact their words might have on others.

 Decent people agree that words should never be impulsively spoken or unnecessarily rude.
 No one should speak without carefully considering how they would feel if someone said the same thing to them if they found themselves in the same situation.

 There is an inclination in our day and age for people, even Christian people, to take hurtful words to heart and nurture their hurt by ruminating on hurtful words rather than choosing to forgive and move on.
-Nurturing hurt makes us angry people and inevitably leads to using perceived wounds as a justification to:
+Nurturing hurt does nothing but create a breeding ground for bitterness and inevitably leads us to use our wounds as a justification to:

 - Shut the offender out of our lives completely.

 - Gossip about their lack of empathy to any who will listen.

 - Freak out, say whatever is on OUR minds and then demand an apology that the offender probably won’t mean even if they do say it.